 If the TAP trade challenge partner is a membership-based organisation, there’s no need for participants to become a member to take part in the Tradeshow Access Programme.

 What you’ll get

-The Department for International Trade (DIT) can offer grants to eligible businesses taking part in the programme.
-The grants must be matched by the business’s own expenditure on direct exhibiting costs, for example:
+DIT can offer grants to eligible businesses taking part in the programme.
+The grants must not exceed the business’s own expenditure on direct exhibiting costs, for example:

 - exhibition space costs

 - stand costs - including design, construction and stand dressing